elastacloud/spark-excel/README.md

 for larger files to be uploaded as part of the tests without bloating the repository.
 If cloning the code you will need to ensure you have Git-LFS installed and available.

+## Download

+Check out the [releases](https://github.com/elastacloud/spark-excel/releases) page for the latest jar files to match the version of Spark you're developing against.

 ## Features

 - Handling Excel 97-2003, 2010, and OOXML files (thanks to Apache POI)